-As a Māori-owned company, Whale Watch cherishes the twin values of hospitality to visitors and reverence for the natural world.
-It is a philosophy that embraces people, the land, the sea and all living things as one.
+As a Māori-owned company, Whale Watch cherishes the twin values of hospitality (Manakitanga) to visitors and reverence (whakaute) for the natural world.
+It is a philosophy that embraces people, the land, the sea and all living things as one (Ki Uta Ki Tai) from the mountains to sea and everything in between).
 Perhaps this is why so many of our visitors tell us our tours provide them with a spiritual experience.

 All Whale Watch vessels are specially designed for whale watching.
 Our modern catamarans are powered by inboard diesel engines and equipped with Hamilton propulsion units that minimise underwater noise.
 All on-board toilets are self-contained and never allowed to pollute the sea.
 Detailed records are kept for each trip, covering personalised identification of every whale seen, its location and any unusual whale behaviour.
 This information is part of the on-going contribution to scientific research by Whale Watch.
 Some Sperm Whales that visit Kaikōura regularly appear to recognise and trust the Whale Watch boats and do not mind being approached.
 New whales, though, prefer the boats to keep further away.
 Whale Watch skippers recognise individual whales and adjust operations to suit each whale.

 Whale Watch is proud of their many awards that recognise their commitment to the preservation of the environment.
 Whale Watch Chairman Wally Stone says,

 "Whale Watch isn't about to do anything which will adversely affect the whales that provide year-round income - or drive them from the coast.
 We have the most to lose, so we won't be doing anything to jeopardise the whales in our waters."